dmnkfr/dmnkfr.github.io/content/projects/SY_Swans.md

 ---
 author: Dominik Freunberger
-date: "2021-09-13"
+date: "2021-09-18"
-description: Test this crap
+description: NLP and machine learning with song lyrics
 tags:
-title: Test
+title: Repetition and Noise: The Words of Swans and Sonic Youth
 ---

-### Here goes a header!
+### Repetition and Noise: The Words of Swans and Sonic Youth